 |Interaction symptoms are similar and represent the effects of excessive catecholamine neurotransmitters in the body: Hypertension, Tachycardia, Tremors, Hyperthermia, and Seizures.|

-Norepinephrine Dopamine Reuptake Inhibitors: Bupropion is an antidepressant distinctly different from the others, and specifically listed as an atypical agent for treating depression.
-Chemically its structure resembles that of amphetamines and has the ability to increase available levels of the “brain reward” neurotransmitter dopamine.
+Norepinephrine Dopamine Reuptake Inhibitors: Bupropion is an antidepressant distinctly different from the others and specifically listed as an atypical agent for treating depression.
+Chemically, its structure resembles that of amphetamines and can increase available levels of the “brain reward” neurotransmitter dopamine.
 A spotty past has led to some hesitancy among prescribers.